anhbaysgalan1/lightspark-architecture/ARD_Cross_Border_Remittance_Technical_Architecture_V2.md

                     │  Available: 9.99834 BTC│
                     └────────────────────────┘
                                 │
-                                │  NO iDAX call needed!
+                                │  NO idax call needed!
                                 │  Use pre-funded pool!
                                 │
                                 ▼